 “Only focusing on this one thing and ignoring all else until it’s done is a bit like only focusing on washing your car and never changing the oil, tires or getting a tune-up,” Blanchfield said.
 “The outside of your car will look awesome but the car will still break down and you’ll not be driving it anywhere.”

 Take a look at where you stand with your money — if paying down a debt isn’t right for you at the moment, move it down the priority list.

 Rule No. 9: Pay Off Your Student Loans by Making Extra Payments

 You should reconsider the popular money rule of making extra payments on your student loans to pay them down faster, said Mary Lyons, aka financial advisor the Wealth Woman.

-“With interest rates so low, it could possibly be better to invest the extra payment in something that has the potential to grow faster than the interest rate on your loans,” Lyons said.
-“If you have a job loss because of COVID it might make sense to pause payments.
-Put extra payments in a side account then pay off your student loans earlier.”
+“It could possibly be better to invest the extra payment in something that has the potential to grow faster than the interest rate on your loans,” Lyons said. “(Especially) if you have a job loss, it might make sense to pause payments.
+Put extra payments in a side account, and then pay off your student loans earlier.”